Overview

 Once we complete these two steps, our library is now securely isolated from our application.

-For our tutorial, we're going to be sandboxing a tiny library mylib
+For our tutorial, we're going to be sandboxing a small application that uses a

 Our example library